Hyderabad House

 Hyderabad House is an official residence in New Delhi, India.
 It is the State Guest House of the Prime Minister of India.
 It is used by the Government of India for banquets, and as a venue for meetings with visiting foreign dignitaries.
-It was designed by British architect Edwin Lutyens as a residence for Mir Osman Ali Khan, the last Nizam of Hyderabad.
+It was designed by British architect Sir Edwin Lutyens as a residence for Mir Osman Ali Khan, the last Nizam of Hyderabad.

 History

-Hyderabad House was built for Mir Osman Ali Khan, the last Nizam of Hyderabad.
+Hyderabad House was built for Mir Osman Ali Khan, the last ruling Nizam of Hyderabad.
 It is situated next to the Baroda House, the erstwhile royal residence of the Maharaja of Baroda and currently the zonal headquarters office of Northern Railways.